paulhandy/curl_trials/README.md

 By using '-O3' gcc option , it will be about `1.2MH/s`.

 and it gets about `320kH/s` on GPU PoW.

-My machine is very very cheap one(about $30), and GPU is one which is embeded in  CPU. so it would be much faster if you use good PC or you have a good external GPU.
+Note that my machine is very very cheap one(about $30), and GPU is one which is embeded in  CPU.
+It would be much faster if you use good PC or you have a good external GPU.

 ### Normal Program (pow_normal.c)
 This program is parallelized to 64 hashes as ccurl without threads.
 But was optimized by checking results of `gprof`.